 As always, in order for the LOC method to work its magic, we recommend using this technique on freshly washed hair.

-The types of products you should use for each step will vary depending on your type of hair.
-You might need to play around with a combination of products that work best for you, but the typical product contenders include:
+The types of products you use for each step will vary depending on your type of hair.
+To know more about identifying your hair type and the best products to use, you can check out our previous blog.
+You might still need to play around with the combination of products that work best for you, but the typical product contenders include: